chryssallasgo/Mix-N-Breed/README.md

 - 🛍️ **Marketplace** - Browse and list dog profiles for adoption, breeding, or sale
 - 🎓 **Educational Content** - Learn about dog breeding compatibility and best practices
 - 👤 **User Authentication** - Secure user accounts with profile picture upload support
-- 🔔 **Flash Notifications** - Custom-styled, auto-dismissible success/error messages
+- 🔔 **Flash Notifications** - PHP Flasher with Toastr and Noty for elegant notifications
 - 🔧 **Admin Panel** - Administrative tools for platform management
-- 🗑️ **Soft Deletes** - Non-destructive deletion with data recovery capabilities

 ---